-(b) for each relevant route section, particulars of —

-(i) the gross tonnes carried on that section in each of the 3 complete financial years of the railway owner preceding the day on which the request is received; and

-(ii) the curve and gradient diagrams;

-(c) the working timetables for the route; and
+(b) any update of the required information, as defined in section 6, that is reasonably available to the railway owner; and

+[(c) deleted]

 (d) the origin and destination of any train paths proposed by the railway owner for the route.

 (2) The railway owner must provide the information sought by an entity under subsection (1) not later than the 14th day after the day on which the request is received.